Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

+In this chapter, we will introduce the indexed enriched version of Feynman categories.
+This is needed in order to define the transforms of the next section.
+These are given as dg-objects and we need non--Cartesian enrichment.

+We show that there is a natural way to do this using enrichment indexed by an $\F^+$--$\oper$.
+This allows us to recover the theory of twists of \cite{GKmodular} for the special case $\FF=\modular$ and generalize it to arbitrary Feynman categories.

-We will also consider the enriched version of Feynman categories.
-Much like in the case of simplicial (co)homology, this allows us to pass from orientations to Abelian groups, where an orientation change induces a minus sign.
-Besides being a useful generalization, it in particular also makes it possible to treat algebras over $\CO\in\FF^{hyp}$--$\opcat$ as $\opcat$ for an $\CO$ based--enriched version of $\FF$.
-The prime examples being algebras over operads.
-Another application are twisted modular operads, in their traditional form \cite{GKmodular}, here $\FF=\modular$.
+A guiding motivation are the graph based examples.
+For these ---much like in the case of simplicial (co)homology--- this allows us to pass from orientations to Abelian groups, where an orientation change induces a minus sign.

-\begin{df} Let $\mathcal E$ be a monoidal category that is Cartesian.
-A Feynman category $\FF$ enriched over $\mathcal E$ is a triple $(\clusters,\asts,\imath)$ of a category $\clusters$ enriched over $\mathcal E$ and an enriched category $\asts$ which satisfy the enriched version of the axioms of Definition \ref{commadef}.
-That is (i),(ii') as above and

-\end{df} Notice that in particular, $\V$ being a groupoid means that the $Hom_{\V}(X,Y)$ are $\otimes$--invertible in $\CalE$.
-We also remark that (iii') implies (iii).

-Fixing a target category $\CalC$, which is also enriched over $\mathcal E$, we define the categories $\opcat$ and $\smodcat$ as before, but insisting that the functors are functors of enriched categories.

-This definition allows one to enrich over $\Top$ or simplicial sets.
-To enrich over the standard Abelian categories, there are two choices.
-First one can simply weaken the conditions, see definition below; this is very close to \cite{getzler}.

-Secondly, one can use an ordinary Feynman category as an indexing system, which we develop in this section.
-This is guided by the free construction and is more important for our current purposes.
-It will allow us to treat twisted modular operads or more generally twisted Feynman categories and give a second approach to algebras.